aws/aws-graviton-getting-started/README.md

 Package | Version | Improvements
 --------|:-:|-------------
 bazel	| [3.4.1+](https://github.com/bazelbuild/bazel/releases) | Pre-built bazel binary for Graviton/Arm64.
 [See below](#bazel-on-linux) for installation.
-Cassandra | 4.0+ | Supports running on Java/Corretto 11, improving overall performance
+Cassandra | 4.0+ | Supports running on Java/Corretto 11, improving overall performance.
+For better performance and scalability on Graviton, consider to use Cassandra 5 on Java/Corretto 17.
 FFmpeg  | 6.0+ | Improved performance of libswscale by 50% with better NEON vectorization which improves the performance and scalability of FFmpeg multi-threaded encoders.
 The changes are available in FFmpeg version 4.3, with further improvements to scaling and motion estimation available in 5.1.
 Additional improvements to both are available in 6.
 For encoding h.265, build with the master branch of x265 because the released version of 3.5 does not include important optimizations for Graviton.
 For more information about FFmpeg on Graviton, read the blog post on AWS Open Source Blog, [Optimized Video Encoding with FFmpeg on AWS Graviton Processors](https://aws.amazon.com/blogs/opensource/optimized-video-encoding-with-ffmpeg-on-aws-graviton-processors/).
 HAProxy  | 2.4+  | A [serious bug](https://github.com/haproxy/haproxy/issues/958) was fixed.
 Additionally, building with `CPU=armv81` improves HAProxy performance by 4x so please rebuild your code with this flag.
 MariaDB | 10.4.14+ | Default build now uses -moutline-atomics, general correctness bugs for Graviton fixed.